ramon-pessoa/python_programming/README_CODE_26-50.md

 	a.
 Solution (Python) [print_median.py].
 The solution uses two heaps: a min-heap and a max-heap.
 This runs in O(N) space and in O(N log N) time. (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/print_median.py)

+34. Problem #34 [Medium]: Given a string, find the palindrome that can be made by inserting the fewest number of characters as possible anywhere in the word.
+If there is more than one palindrome of minimum length that can be made, return the lexicographically earliest one (the first one alphabetically).

+	* For example, given the string "race", you should return "ecarace", since we can add three letters to it (which is the smallest amount to make a palindrome).
+There are seven other palindromes that can be made from "race" by adding three letters, but "ecarace" comes first alphabetically.

+	* As another example, given the string "google", you should return "elgoogle".

+	a.
+Solution (Python) [make_palindrome_exponential_time.py].
+Naive recursive solution.
+This solution runs in O(2^N) time. (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/make_palindrome_exponential_time.py)

+	b.
+Solution (Python) [make_palindrome_dynamic_programming.py].
+Dynamic programming solution.
+This solution is inefficient due to buildup in the call stack. (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/make_palindrome_dynamic_programming.py)

+	c.
+Solution (Python) [make_palindrome_cubic_time.py].
+A solution that builds a 2D table.
+This solution stores a part of the input string in each index of a matrix, therefore the time and space complexity for this solution is O(N^3). (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/make_palindrome_cubic_time.py)

 Go back to [Contents](#contents).